He-Man as a gay icon: Dual identity

 When Prince Adam says the phrase, "By the power of Grayskull, I have the power", he transforms into He-Man, the strongest man in the universe, and gains a variety of abilities; the phrase also allows his feline companion Cringer to simultaneously transform into Battle Cat.
 The only other people aware of his secret identity were Orko, Duncan / Man-At-Arms, and the Sorceress of Castle Grayskull who gave Adam his powers.

-The character's double life has been noted as containing queer subtext, with The Guardian stating that the character became "renowned within the LGBTQ+ community" because they "saw parallels" in the secret life of Prince Adam.
+According to The Guardian, the character became "renowned within the LGBTQ+ community" because they "saw parallels" in the secret life of Prince Adam.
 According to Battis, Adam's need to "hide his true identity as [He-Man]" is one of the show's key queer aspects.
 Highsnobietys Sophia Atkinson noted his double life reflects the "difficulties of living as a gay man".

 British newspaper The Daily Telegraph said the character's dual identity represents a man's struggle to accept his sexuality; Prince Adam is closeted and has a secret while He-Man is "out-and-proud".
 Writing for The Johns Hopkins News-Letter, Matt Johnson described the series' depiction of He-Man as a "thinly veiled treatise on the state of gay male sexuality in the eighties".
 Johnson views Adam as a sexually repressed, closeted gay man whose transformation into He-Man represents his pent-up frustrations reaching their peak.

 Relationships

 While He-Man's sexuality has never been directly addressed, across various media in the franchise, the character has never shown romantic interest in women.
 The homoeroticism of He-Man's relationship with Man-at-Arms was highlighted in a re-cut trailer uploaded to YouTube titled "Brokeback Snake Mountain".
 Men's Health has noted how He-Man's relationships with both Skeletor and Man-At-Arms contain a "will-they-or-won't-they tension".
-Adam B. Vary said the original cartoon series contains gay subtext, which the live-action movie Masters of the Universe almost turns into explicit text, portraying a "tragic unrequited romance between He-Man and Skeletor", singling out Skeletor's "warped obsession" with He-Man and He-Man never showing an interest in women.
+Adam B. Vary said the original cartoon series contains gay subtext, which the live-action movie Masters of the Universe (1987) almost turns into explicit text.